 menu

-Some of the Most Surprising 3D Printing Materials Currently Available
+The Most Unusual 3D Printing Materials Currently Available

-This 3D printing material may not be as exceptional as some of the others on the list, but it is certainly among the most commonly used.
+This 3D printing material may not be as exceptional as some of the others on the list, but it is certainly among the most used.
 The chocolate 3D printing process is similar to FDM technology, but it has different cooling properties than plastic, so the process takes longer.
-The popularity of this technology has increased over the years, prompting many companies to develop various projects and even chocolate 3D printers.
-Among the most famous is the collaboration between 3D Systems and Hershey’s, one of the largest chocolate manufacturers.
-We have also featured some 3D printers that can make delicious sweets, such as mycusini or Print2Taste.
-If you want to learn more about this technology, don’t miss the video below.
+The popularity of this technology has increased over the years, prompting many companies to develop various projects and even chocolate 3D printers, with the new Cocoa Press notably gathering quite a fanbase among 3D printing enthusiasts.
+There are a number of different projects centered on chocolate 3D printing including companies like More Than Shape, which seeks to create new taste experiences using this technology, as well as researchers who are using 3D printing to produce an even healthier chocolate.
+Would you be willing to eat this delicious 3D printing material?

 The Spanish company Narbón is dedicated to introducing new technologies and innovations in the funeral sector.
 The 3DMemories service uses 3D printing to create original, unique and exclusive ceramic jewelry from the ashes, hair, DNA or skeletal remains of a loved one.
 To do this, the pattern must be processed and then combined with porcelain before the jewelry can be 3D printed.
 Then the enamel is applied and the piece is fixed.
 The service offers a range of products for men and women.
 Undoubtedly, 3DMemories with its range of jewelry represents an exceptional way to remember the loved one.